 This policy applies to all persons working for GOOD LAW INTERNATIONAL or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, suppliers, vendors, external consultants, third-party representatives and business partners.

 GOOD LAW INTERNATIONAL strictly prohibits the use of modern slavery and human trafficking in our operations and is committed to acting ethically and with integrity in all our business dealings and relationships and implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation.
 We expect the same high standards from all of our contractors, suppliers and other business partners.

-This policy does not form part of any employee’s contract of employment and GOOD LAW FIRM may amend it at any time.
+This policy does not form part of any employee’s contract of employment and GOOD LAW INTERNATIONAL may amend it at any time.

 Modern Slavery and Human Trafficking